 Our Universities, currently world-beaters, need international students to thrive.
 Yet, these numbers have already reduced since last June.
 Intelligent, job-creating University students have been put off by the anti-immigration rhetoric spewing forth from the UK (and the US) and are looking elsewhere for their education.
 Our agriculture, hospitality, construction and transport industries rely on immigrant labour.
 The NHS would collapse without it.
 The Little Englanders either understood none of this or, more likely, refused to believe the ‘elite’ politicians, business leaders and professors who collectively failed to articulate these points adequately in the lead up to last year’s referendum.

-(NB: Ironically, this is the only group that may be happy with the deal Theresa May is bringing to Parliament during December 2018 as the agreement puts a stop to the free movement of people – in and out of the UK.
-This is something to keep the xenopohobes happy as they have never wanted to work anywhere else anyway.)
+(NB: This is the only group that may be happy with the deal Theresa May disastrously brought to Parliament during December 2018 and Q1 2019 as the agreement puts a stop to the free movement of people – in and out of the UK.
+This is something to keep the xenophobes happy as they have never wanted to work anywhere else anyway.)

 The Nothing to Losers will find that voting to leave the EU has not magically brought their jobs back.
 Organisations are already moving to mainland Europe.
-NB: Jaguar Land Rover has already announced that all of its future Discovery vehicles will be built in Slovakia rather than Britain.
+(NB: Jaguar Land Rover has already announced that all of its future Discovery vehicles will be built in Slovakia rather than Britain.
+Nissan and Honda are down-sizing.
+Arch-Brexiteer, James Dyson, has moved is corporate HQ to Singapore.
 1 in 7 EU manufacturers are moving part or all of supply chain out of UK (Source: CIPS).
-Meanwhile, 30% of UK firms are relocating production or services overseas (Source: CBI).
+Meanwhile, 30% of UK firms are relocating production or services overseas (Source: CBI).)

 Some large employers will delay their departure from Britain, temporarily induced by government incentives.
 Others will move to Eastern or Southern Europe where labour is cheaper.
 Some may be attracted to the UK’s potentially ultra-low corporation tax rates, but will ultimately join the ranks of British-based companies that will use this as an opportunity to bring forward their plans to replace workers with robots.